Four Season Fun

 December is a festive time of year in the Pioneer Valley.
 Townspeople and visitors come together to share in the joy of the season by attending the many holiday festivals, plays, concerts and church fairs held throughout the Valley.
 Share in the spirit at Bright Nights at Forest Park, which starts the Friday before Thanksgiving each year, and be dazzled as you wind along the 3-mile drive-through holiday extravaganza with more than 600,000 twinkling lights arranged in a variety of displays illuminating a celebration of the multi-cultural fabric of Springfield.
 You'll be enchanted!

 The town of Northampton holds its popular First Night celebration on New Year’s Eve with parades, parties, entertainment and a variety of exciting activities for the entire family.
-Enjoy numerous live concerts featuring various music styles, a full roster of special events and then join in the countdown to the New Year as the ball rises over the historic Hotel Northampton.
+Enjoy numerous live concerts featuring various music styles, a full roster of special events and then join in the countdown to the New Year as the ball rises over Northampton.
 Earlier in the day, the city of Holyoke kicks off the New Year with First Night Jr., a family celebration sure to delight all.

 The winter months are an ideal time for a family trip or weekend getaway.
 So, dress warmly, pack up your gear and come to the Pioneer Valley of Western Massachusetts for a winter of wonder.